visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

-Consequently, another key role of the **Primary** is to use any time not working active inquiries to fix *low-hanging fruit* issues; either those the **Primary** is currently managing or those from the backlog.
+Consequently, another key role of the **Primary** is to use any time not working active inquiries to fix *low-hanging fruit* issues; either those the **Primary** is currently managing or those from the *backlog*.
 As a rule of thumb, low-hanging fruit is considered to be anything that the **Primary** believes is fixable within a half-day's (4 hours) worth of effort.
-When there are many such tasks in the system to work on, the **Primary** is free to use his/her judgement to decide which s/he can most productively address.
+When there are many such tasks in the system to work on, the **Primary** is free to use his/her judgment to decide which s/he can most productively address.

 Scheduling and Load Balancing